WHIPLASH AND THE

 OUR FULL-SIZED SILVERADO AFTER A 2005 RUN-IN WITH A DRUNK

-A bit over 7 years ago, we were coming back from a Saturday spent with friends on the CURRENT RIVER.
-On the way home, a full-sized Chevy Duramax Diesel Crew Cab ran a stop sign at a blind intersection (Hwy M & Old 60), and we T-boned him going about 60 mph.
+In 2005, we were coming back from a Saturday spent with friends on the CURRENT RIVER.
+On the way home, a full-sized Chevy Duramax Diesel Crew Cab ran a stop sign at a blind intersection (Hwy M & Old 60), and we T-boned it going about 60 mph.
 Even though I always fancied myself a "safe" driver, I barely had time to touch my brakes before crunching him.
 My wife broke her arm and I still have the scars (friction burns) on my forearms from the airbag exploding in my face.
 Malachi's head was lopsided for awhile, but all things considered, by the grace of God we came through it relatively unscathed.
-Although MVA's are certainly not the only cause of WHIPLASH INJURIES, they are undoubtedly the leading cause.

 NATURE OF THE WHIPLASH INJURY